-SP 2003 sets forth directions and steps which are designed to focus and prioritize the college's efforts to maximize its vision and obtain its goals.
+SP 2004 sets forth directions and steps which are designed to focus and prioritize the college's efforts to maximize its vision and obtain its goals.

-SP 2003 is built on an analysis of the college's strengths, weaknesses, opportunities, and threats (SWOT), which contains input from a broad range of stake-holders in the institution.
+SP 2004 is built on the SP 2003 strategic plan which, in turn, was built on an analysis of the college's strengths, weaknesses, opportunities, and threats (SWOT), which contains input from a broad range of stake-holders in the institution.
+During 2000-2001 the Planning Council updated the plan and presented minor changes to the Board of Trustees, first for review and, after further refinement based on board input, to the board for its action.

-SP 2003 has a three-year timeframe, in order to balance the need for enough time to make significant progress and yet be flexible.
+SP 2004 has a three-year timeframe, in order to balance the need for enough time to make significant progress and yet be flexible.

-The directions of the Strategic Plan function as marching orders for the college in the next few years, while the Goals for Excellence hold up long range objectives.
+The directions of the Strategic Plan function as marching orders for the college in the next few years, while the Goals for Excellence hold up long-range objectives.
 Both goals and directions are designed to implement the vision of Southwestern College.